 McCulloch Law will always try to avoid an adjudication of guilt, if at all possible.
 An “adjudication of guilt” as opposed to a “withhold of adjudication of guilt” could make the difference between having to admit you were convicted of a criminal offense on a job application and being able to deny it.
 It may also make the difference between keeping or obtain employment or being able to drive.
 Teachers, nurses, fiduciaries, county and city employees, even real estate agents and stock brokers may be fired or not hired simply because of a conviction for petit theft, worthless check, defrauding an innkeeper, theft of utilities, or retail theft.
 An adjudication on a possession of marijuana or prostitution charge carries a 2 years suspension of your Florida's driver's license.
 Furthermore, an adjudication may limit your ability to seal or expunge your charge.

-Drew McCulloch has prosecuted a variety of crimes from misdemeanors such as:
+Drew McCulloch has prosecuted a variety of misdemeanors such as: